etianen/html5media/README.markdown

     <audio src="audio.mp3" controls preload></audio>

-You can see this code in action at <http://static.etianen.com/html5media/>.
+You can see this code in action on the [html5media demo page](http://etianen.github.com/html5media/).

 Please read our [Getting Started](http://wiki.github.com/etianen/html5media/getting-started) guide for more information.